 We’d like you to know that if you do decide to make an adoption plan, and you choose us as the adoptive parents, we will view our child as just that: both our child and yours.
 We will do our best to give our child the best life we can give them, through love, encouragement, and stability.
 In addition, we will do our best to honour your wishes for our child, including cultural or religious considerations, values, and beliefs.

-We also want to respect the kind of openness you’re comfortable with, both for yourself and your family, and we recognize that your comfort level with openness may change.
-If you would like to, we would love to have you and your friends and family come and visit, and we will send you photos and regular updates if that is what you want.
+We want to respect the kind of openness you’re comfortable with, and we recognize that your comfort level with openness may change.
+We are open to having visits and sharing emails and photos, and we are happy to talk to you about what would work best for both our families.
 If you need some time before you’re ready for openness, that’s okay too.
-At the very least, we would love to know about you and your life so we could tell our child about their mother and/or father when they start asking questions.
+At the very least, we would love to know about you and your life so we could tell our child about their birth family when the time comes.

 Thank you so much for considering us for your adoption plan.
 We hope we will have a chance to meet you and get to know you.

 Much Love and Respect,